TurnCoffeeToCode/pfc-power-persistor/README.md

 # pfc-power-persistor

-Consumer
+The pfc-power-peristor can be used to consume a Json posted to a Kafka topic and persists it into a Mongo  db.

-As default the kafka consumer tries to connect to a topic "pfc-power-import"
+## Run it

-The consumer runs on port 8082 by default
+You can ran the application with executing the main of `PfcPowerPersistorApplication`.
+By default, it will run on `localhost:8082`.

-Run Mongo with Docker
+## Kafka Consumes

-Run:   docker-compose -f stack.yml up
+The persistor consumes a JSON string posted into a Kafka topic.
+By default, this topic is `pfc-power-import`.

-Stop:  docker-compose -f stack.yml down
+## Run Mongo with Docker

-It comes with Mongo-Express so you can view the mongo db via http://localhost:8181/
+To run the Mongo db with Docker use the following `docker-compose up --build`